Publications

 Sel Publishing, Book.

-This chapter examines urban renewal policies implemented in Istanbul from the mid-2000s onwards, using the Sulukule Renewal Project as an example.
-The study discusses how the new planning and expropriation powers granted to local governments by Law No. 5366 shaped the transformation processes in historical neighborhoods.
-The renewal process in Sulukule was justified by defining the neighborhood's informal social, cultural, and spatial structure as problematic.
-However, the article reveals that Sulukule possesses strong social solidarity networks, unique housing typologies, and an urban fabric with cultural heritage value.
-It emphasizes that the renewal project transformed from a participatory, on-site transformation into a large-scale, market-oriented intervention; and that this process particularly displaced tenants and low-income residents.
-Through the Sulukule example, the study critically evaluates the impacts of urban renewal practices in Turkey on social justice, cultural heritage, and displacement.
+This book chapter examines the urban renewal policies put into practice in Istanbul from the mid-2000s onward through the example of the Sulukule Renewal Project.
+The study discusses how the new planning and expropriation powers granted to local governments by Law No. 5366 shaped transformation processes in historic neighborhoods.
+In Sulukule, the renewal process was legitimized through defining the neighborhood’s informal social, cultural, and spatial structure as problematic.
+However, the article reveals that Sulukule had strong social solidarity networks, unique housing typologies, and an urban fabric carrying the quality of cultural heritage.
+It is emphasized that, instead of an on-site and participatory planning approach, the renewal project turned into a market-oriented, large-scale intervention; and that in this process, especially tenants and low-income residents were displaced.
+Through the example of Sulukule, the study critically evaluates the effects of urban renewal practices in Turkey in the context of social justice, cultural heritage, and displacement.

 2010